rackerlabs/cassandra-metrics-reporter/README.md

 # Overview

-This component is a simple one that just bundles the jar file from https://github.com/addthis/metrics-reporter-config and its relevant dependency into an uber jar.
-Although there is nothing particularly specific to Cassandra, this component was created to build the uber jar to be used with Cassandra servers for their metrics reporting.
+This component is a simple one that just bundles the jar file from https://github.com/addthis/metrics-reporter-config and its relevant dependencies into an uber jar.
+Although there is nothing here that's specific to Cassandra, this component was created to build the uber jar to be used with Cassandra servers for their metrics reporting.
+I.e: it may require adjustments to make it work with other kinds of servers.

-The resulting uber jar can be used to send Cassandra metrics to Reimann and Graphite.
+The resulting cassandra-metrics-reporter jar supports Riemann and Graphite metrics reporters.

 # How to Build